cwfparsonson/cwfparsonson.github.io/_pages/about.md

    -->

 <div style="text-align: justify">

+I have 5+ years experience in artificial intelligence, machine learning, and communication network research and development.
+I have a proven track record developing state-of-the-art algorithms, open-sourcing high-quality research code, and publishing, reviewing, and winning awards in top outlets such as AAAI, NeurIPS, ICML, JLT, and OFC.
+I have conceptualised and deployed multiple novel algorithmic solutions to real-world problems.

-I am a Ph.D. student working on communication networks, machine learning, and optimisation.
-My research is focused on solving NP-hard discrete optimisation problems with AI, particularly with the use of reinforcement learning and graph neural networks.
-My specific research interests include: (1) Machine learning for combinatorial optimisation over graphs; (2) resource allocation in optical data centre networks and distributed deep learning clusters; (3) optimisation algorithms applied to ultra-fast optical switching; and (4) benchmarking.
+Currently, I am finishing a PhD in communication networks, artificial intelligence, and optimisation.
+My research is focused on solving NP-hard discrete optimisation problems with the use of reinforcement learning, graph neural networks, swarm, and evolutionary algorithms.
+My specific research interests include: (1) machine learning for combinatorial optimisation over graphs; (2) resource allocation in optical data centre networks and distributed deep learning clusters; (3) optimisation algorithms applied to ultra-fast optical switching; and (4) developing open source tools for benchmarking.
 </div>